The Best and Worst Foods for Sleep: What to Eat Before Bed

 Magnesium is a crucial mineral for relaxation, muscle recovery, and nervous system regulation.
 Low magnesium levels have been linked to insomnia and restless sleep.

-3. Complex Carbohydrates (To Stabilize Blood Sugar)
+3. Complex Carbohydrates (To Stabilise Blood Sugar)

 4. Healthy Fats (To Reduce Nighttime Wake-Ups)